Bachelor of Science in Landscape Architecture

 LA 401/2/3 encourages students to recognize the multiplicity of landscape and to critically question every issue, from social programming of sites to simple structural systems for walls.
 These studios require student to ask questions in a diverse and intellectually rigorous manner.
 Students must also recognize the dynamic relationships of complicated systems in order to extrapolate emergent visions of landscape; visions that rise from empirical observation and creative insight.
 These studios require continual questioning of all characteristics of landscape (social, cultural, economic, ecological, production) as necessary to formulate truly original landscape strategies determined by place.
 They explore landscape as an all-inclusive idea without tight definitions or professional titles?a necessary position to engage the department's mission of "regenerating Los Angeles."

 Embedded within this fourth-year pedagogy is the belief that the communication of landscape should be inclusive of all media and representational methodologies.
 This belief is substantiated by a definition of the contemporary landscape that assumes everything is an available reference.
 This inclusive definition allows students to investigate new opportunities and explore venues of expression freely.

-The spring quarter of fourth year is an interdisciplinary design studio with the department of architecture.
+The spring semester of fourth year is an interdisciplinary design studio with the department of architecture.
 This collaboration combines all 4th-year landscape students with all 4th-year architecture students (including studio faculty) to address a large urban design problem.
 This studio is the terminal studio for our students and is very real in project type, timeline, collaboration and scope.